hellorectangle/Hello/README.md

-# Hello this is simple 2d example SNAKE or BLOCKADE write on pure javascript/html.
+# Hello this is simple 2d example for game - SNAKE or BLOCKADE write on pure javascript/html.
+(SNAKE My bitch up )))))